tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

 of a directional light with a homogeneous coordinate by setting $$W = 0$$.
-As explained in the [previous article on homogeneous coordinates][homo_coords_article], when $$W = 0$$ in a 4D coordinate, it represents the direction of a point that is infinitely far away.
+As explained in the [previous article on homogeneous coordinates][homo_coords_article], when $$W = 0$$ in a 4D coordinate, it represents the direction towards a point that is infinitely far away.
 So if the coordinate represents the direction _towards_ the Sun, we can just negate it to produce the direction _away_ from the Sun, which is the direction of the light rays.
 Using this method of representing directional lights inside the position